AshLuvzU/timeMapper2/README.md

 # Verify npm version:
 npm -v # Should print "11.17.0".
 ```
-### You can also go to https://nodejs.org/en/download/current and download a prebuilt Node.js
+### You can also go to https://nodejs.org/en/download/current and download a prebuilt NODEjs

 ## Make sure to gitclone the repo to your local directory before the next step!

 ## Installing the node modules for BabyTimeMapper
-For the node files you will need to run the program, you will need to run an install, the command is:
+Once you have NODEjs installed youll need to install the node files you will need to run the program, the command is:
 ```
 npm install
 ```